Witch trials in Hungary

 The Witch trials in Hungary were conducted over a longer period of time than in most countries in Europe, as documented witch trials are noted as early as the Middle Ages and lasted until the late 18th century.
 During the 16th and 17th centuries Hungary was divided into three parts: Habsburg Hungary, Ottoman Hungary and Transylvania, with some differences between them in regard to the witch hunt.
-The most intense period of witch hunt in Hungary took place in the 18th-century, at a time when they were rare in the rest of Europe except Poland.
+The most intense period of witch hunts in Hungary took place in the 18th-century, at a time when they were rare in the rest of Europe except Poland.
 The trials finally stopped in 1768 by abolition of the death penalty for witchcraft by Austria, which controlled Hungary at the time.
 An illegal witch trial and execution took place in 1777.

 Chronology

 Magic was banned by king Stephen I of Hungary when Hungary became a Christian country in the 11th century, but only if magic was used to cause someone's death (maleficium and veneficium).

 King Coloman of Hungary (reign 1095–1116), prohibited in decrees the persecution of strigae – vampires or mares – because they "do not exist".

 While witch trials were generally uncommon in Europe during the Middle Ages, at least fifteen executions by burning for witchcraft are documented between 1360 and 1437, most of which in present-day Croatia.

 The witch hunt in Hungary became more intense in the late 16th -century, but was in its most intense phase between 1690 and 1750.
 Between 1520 and 1780, 1.644 people (1482 women and 160 men) are documented to have been put on trial for sorcery in Hungary, but the undocumented cases are estimated to be at least 800 cases.
 The most famous case was perhaps the Szeged witch trials of 1728, in which 13 people were burned at the stake.